gaupeng/RideShare/README.md

     2. **Flask** - Our application ran on Flask.
 This included the rides microservice, the users microservice and the orchestrator.
     3. **PostgreSQL** - Our primary database used was PostgreSQL.
 Sometimes, we used files to keep track of counts persistently.
     4. **RabbitMQ** - RabbitMQ acted as our message-broker through the different components of the application.
-    5. **Apache ZooKeeper** - ZooKeeper was used to create and maintain working entites in the form of nodes.
+    5. **Apache ZooKeeper** - ZooKeeper was used to create and maintain working entities in the form of nodes.
     * Side note: We also had a load balancer that routed requests based on rules defined by us.
 * Application Flow:
     1. We had three instances running: <br>